AmitJalal/TrainReservationApi/README.md

 ### Make a Reservation in a coach for booking seats
 - To make a reservation, one must select valid number of seats
 - A person is allowed to book seats between range 1-7.
-  - Provide the details about how many reservations you want to make:
+  - Provide the details about how many reservations you want to make in specific coach:
     ```
      {
-       "totalSeats":2
+       "coach_type": "SL",
+       "totalSeats":5
      }
     ```
   - Now hit the following api, to book the seats: